The 3 Steps to Get — and Stay — Happy!August 12, 2018

-No, I am not a goody two-shoes.
-I do, however, consider myself to be one of the lucky ones who has the ability to triumph over my adversities, with a little help from a friend.
+No, I am not a goody-two-shoes.
+I do, however, consider myself to be one of the lucky ones who have the ability to triumph over my adversities, with a little help from a friend.
 Who might she be?
 The ‘happy gene.’
 I am thankful to my mother and my father for this happy gene of mine.

 I am grateful for the happy gene because it provided me with a running start on living a charmed life.
 I understand that those of you who don’t have the gene have to work harder to attain happiness.
-Just remember, dear readers of mine, happiness is within your reach.
+Just remember, darlings, happiness is within your reach.

 I learned about the happiness gene by doing some research.
-I wanted to discover how much, if any, of my happiness was inherited through my gene pool.
+To be more specific, I wanted to discover how much, if any, of my happiness, was inherited through my gene pool.
 I want to share with you my findings, dear readers, so you have a better understanding of yourself and those you love.

 But first a disclaimer: Understand that a person with the happiness gene does not go through life in la-la land.
 They just have the emotional wherewithal to switch gears into what I identify as ‘positivity mode.’
 When their lives are thrown curve balls, they have less trouble turning life’s problems from lemons into lemonade.